-As of December 31, 2022 and 2021, they consist of certificates of deposit held to maturity with foreign financial institutions.
-Certificates in United States dollars generated annual interest of 1.50% and 0.55%, respectively, with maturities of 360 days.
-This investment is in guarantee on a loan with a foreign financial institution.
-In the year ended December 31, 2022, interests received amounted to US\$51,980 (2021: US\$24,645) and are presented as part of interest income in the financial costs, net in the accompanying separate statements of activities, change in net assets and other comprehensive income.
+As of December 31, 2023 and 2022, they correspond to financial certificates held to maturity with local and foreign financial institutions.
+The certificates in United States dollars (US\$) earn an interest of 1.05% per annum, respectively, with a maturity of 360 days.
+Such investment is given as a guarantee over a line of credit with a foreign financial institution.
+The financial certificates in Dominican pesos earn an interest of 8.75% to 12% per annum, respectively, with a maturity of 6 months.
+During the year ended December 31, 2023, the interest received for this concept amounts to US\$94,349 (2022: US\$51,980) and are presented as part of interest income in the financial income (Cost), net in the accompanying separate statements of activities, change in net assets and other comprehensive income.